Climbing the Sensational Coronation Street in Cheddar Gorge

 Coronation Street is widely revered as one of the best routes in the country.
-Nestled deep in the South West of England in Cheddar Gorge, it is a 115-metre route featuring outrageous exposure, difficult and committing climbing for the whole team.
+Nestled deep in the South West of England, in the dramatic cliffs of Cheddar Gorge, it’s a 115-metre adventure featuring outrageous exposure, difficult and committing climbing for the whole team.

 Access

 “Anyone climbing on the south side of Cheddar Gorge must carry civil liability cover of at least £10 million.
 This comes as standard with BMC or MCofS membership or can be organised separately.
-BMC/MCofS membership cards or details of your individual policy must be carried as proof of cover whilst climbing on the south side of the Gorge and the climbing warden and CC&G staff carry out frequent checks.
-Civil liability is also recommended for anyone climbing on the north side of the Gorge but is not a requirement.”
+Proof of cover must be carried, as the climbing warden and CC&G staff carry out frequent checks.”

 The Climb